November 8, 2020

 Many students end up crossing the border into the U.S. to find doctor shadowing opportunities.
 While this is an option for some, we know it’s not always easy to organize and facilitate that experience yourself especially when you have other things going on.

 That’s why we want you to join us at Global Pre-Meds, where all you have to do is apply.
 We have already built relationships with excellent mentoring doctors, hospitals, and clinics.
 They are trained to provide a comprehensive and ethical learning experience abroad.

 Your program fee pays for your food, transportation within the country, and helps pay the doctors and hospitals who are helping to provide the experience.
 We take care of everything!

-Our Dominican Republic program guarantees a minimum of 40 hours of shadowing on hospital frontlines and provides a letter of recommendation from your mentor.
-Our Tanzania program allows you to observe traditional healers, small clinics, and a larger hospital to gain an understanding of global health and how culture impacts medicine.
+Our Dominican Republic program guarantees a minimum of 40 hours of shadowing on hospital front lines and provides a letter of recommendation from your mentor.
+Our Tanzania program allows you to observe traditional healers in tribal villages, as well as modern healthcare professionals, to gain an understanding of global health and how culture impacts medicine.

 You should always check your program requirements before you rely on any experience for your application.
 The best way to view the requirements of programs in Toronto, Ontario, is to go directly to the school website or use the Ontario Medical School Application Service (OMSAS).

-We know it’s not easy to find an observership or doctor shadowing experience in Toronto.
+We know it’s not easy to find an observership or shadow a doctor in Toronto.
 We want to help!
 Check out our program dates here.